Fostering young refugees

 - A support group of experienced foster carers in your area and mentoring from a foster carer with experience of looking after young asylum seekers

 - An ongoing personal training programme

-If you are interested in finding out more, please contact our Family Placement Team for an initial chat on 01454 866423, complete an online Fostering Enquiry Form or join us at our Fostering Young Refugees Information Evening on Tuesday 25th June, 6-9pm, at Brook Way Community Centre.
+If you are interested in finding out more, please contact our Fostering Team for an initial chat on 01454 866423, or complete our online Fostering Enquiry Form.

 Contact South Gloucestershire Council's fostering team on